10 Things to Consider for Your Daughter’s Blessing Ceremony

 How is your daughter unique?
 What talents, skills, and gifts has God given her?
 How does she use them to positively impact those around her?
-Remind her how important she is to you and other people, and how she provides so much value to others in her life.
+Remind your daughter how important she is to you and other people, and how she provides so much value to others in her life.

 6. Consider influential people in your daughter’s life.

 Who is part of the village helping raise your daughter?
 Who pours into her their life experience?
-Who is going through similar experiences as her?
-Who is learning from her experiences?
+And who is going through similar experiences as her?
+Finally, who is learning from her experiences?
 This is your “village.”
 Invite older women (grandmas, aunts, family friends) you would consider positive mentors.
 Invite your child’s closest friends, and if you have younger children allow them to be a part of the experience too.